Take a look at some of our past events!

 4th of July 2012

 On the Fourth of July 2012, Friends of the Belmont Courthouse made their debut in Belmont, Nevada.
-Board members and volunteers joined a large group of celebrators by putting an entry into the parade, opening the courthouse for tours, and set up a booth to give out information about the future goals to repair the courthouse, preserve local history, and encourage membership in the group.
+Board members and volunteers joined a large group of celebrators by putting an entry into the parade, opening the courthouse for tours, and setting up a booth to give out information about the future goals to repair the courthouse, preserve local history, and encourage membership in the group.

 John King and his wife, Pat, set up an excellent display of John’s photos of Nevada in the courtroom.
 Proceeds from sales of the photos will help with the restoration of the courthouse.
 This display was on loan from the Nevada State Museum.